tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 ### GPT model without RAG
 In this case, the performance of the GPT model has been evaluated without employing the RAG.
 In this approach, the model is provided with a CSV file and its corresponding description as input to carry out the IRI (Internationalized Resource Identifier) search.
 However, the model relies solely on its pre-existing knowledge to perform this task, as it does not have access to any external data sources or retrieval mechanisms.
 This evaluation aims to understand the model's baseline capability for IRI search when operating independently, without leveraging additional context or external support.

-All the scripts used for these approach are included in the directory [scripts](data-ontology/scripts/without_RAG).
+All the scripts used for this approach are included in the directory [scripts](data-ontology/scripts/without_RAG).

+The annotation obtained with this approach can be found in the directory [results/without_RAG](data-ontology/results/without_RAG).

 ### RAG performed through OpenAI platform
 As in the other experiment, the RAG process is performed through an **assistant agent**.
 Assistants can call OpenAI’s models with specific instructions to tune their personality and capabilities and can also access multiple tools in parallel, like the File Search tool.
 The **File Search tool** augments the Assistant with knowledge from outside its model, such as proprietary product information or documents provided by your users.